 In this article, we refer to both accipiters and buteos as ‘hawks’ in alignment with North American terminology.
 This usage reflects regional naming conventions and is not intended to overlook the taxonomic distinctions among these groups of birds of prey.

 Scientific name: Buteo platypterus

 Weight: 9.3-19.8 oz

 Broad-winged hawks are migratory, and only travel north into South Carolina during the spring-summer breeding season.
 These smaller hawks have a brown head and chest, barred underparts and black and white bands on their tail.
 In flight you can note their short tail and broad wings with pointed tips.

 These hawks like to be in a secluded area during breeding season.
 They will nest in forests and along bodies of water far from humans.
 Their diet is a variety of small mammals, insects, and amphibians such as frogs and toads.

-If you are hoping to see the broad-winged hawk, your best bet is during fall migration on their way back South America.
-Flocks called “kettles”, that can contain thousands of birds, circle in the sky.
+If you are hoping to see the broad-winged hawk, your best bet is during their spring or fall migrations to or from South America.
+Flocks of them called “kettles”, that can contain thousands of birds, circle in the sky.
 If you are not in their migration line, you can catch sight of them in forests.
 Just listen for their piercing whistles.